himchopra/Strokeclassification/README.md

 ### Model Training and Evaluation

 Following models are tried
-a)	RandomForestClassifier
+1. RandomForestClassifier
-b)	ExtraTreesClassifier
+2. ExtraTreesClassifier
-c)	DecisionTreeClassifier
+3. DecisionTreeClassifier
-d)	Support Vector Classification
+4. Support Vector Classification
-e)	XG Boost
+5. XG Boost
-f)	Logistics Regression – On basis of model suggestion, preprocessing using StandardScaler was used for Logistics regression
+6. Logistics Regression – On basis of model suggestion, preprocessing using StandardScaler was used for Logistics regression

 For each of the above model, following metrics are evaluated
-a)	Cross Validation Score using RepeatedStratifiedKFold : In this data is splitted into multiple folds and in every run 1 fold is used as test dataset and remaining folds are used as train dataset.
+* Cross Validation Score using RepeatedStratifiedKFold : In this data is splitted into multiple folds and in every run 1 fold is used as test dataset and remaining folds are used as train dataset.
 This process is repeated multiple times and average of scoring metric is used for model efficiency.
-b)	ROC AUC Curve : This is a measure of classification that how well model is able to classify 1 against 0.
+* ROC AUC Curve : This is a measure of classification that how well model is able to classify 1 against 0.
 In ROC AUC Curve higher the value, better is the model able to classify.
 X-axis is False Positive rate and Y-axis is true positive rate
-      a.
-True Positive (TP) = 1 (actual value) is being classified as 1 (predicted value)
+      * True Positive (TP) = 1 (actual value) is being classified as 1 (predicted value)
-      b.
-False Positive (FP) = 0 is being classified as 1
+      * False Positive (FP) = 0 is being classified as 1
-      c.
-True Negative (TN) = 0 is being classified as 0
+      * True Negative (TN) = 0 is being classified as 0
-      d.
-False Negative (FN) = 1 (actual value) is being classified as 0 (predicted value)
+      * False Negative (FN) = 1 (actual value) is being classified as 0 (predicted value)
-      e.
-False Positive Rate = FP / (FP + TN) i.e., Out of total actual 0 values, how many are we predicting as 0
+      * False Positive Rate = FP / (FP + TN) i.e., Out of total actual 0 values, how many are we predicting as 0
-      f.
-True Positive Rate = TP / (TP + FN) i.e., Out of total actual 1 values, how many are we predicting as 1
+      * True Positive Rate = TP / (TP + FN) i.e., Out of total actual 1 values, how many are we predicting as 1
-c)	Precision = TP / (TP + FP) i.e., Out of total predicted values how many are we correctly predicting
+* Precision = TP / (TP + FP) i.e., Out of total predicted values how many are we correctly predicting
-d)	Recall = TP / (TP + FN) i.e., is same as True Positive Rate and is also called Sensitivity
+* Recall = TP / (TP + FN) i.e., is same as True Positive Rate and is also called Sensitivity
-e)	F1 = 2*Precision*Recall / (Precision + Recall)
+* F1 = 2*Precision*Recall / (Precision + Recall)

 On Comparing various models, we realized that XG Boost is the best model (on basis of F1 Score)